Kvindeligaen (handball)

 The Kvindeligaen (women's league) is the top professional league for Danish women's handball clubs.
 It is administered by the Danish Handball Federation, and the winners are recognized as Danish champions.
 The league was previously called Bambusa Kvindeligaen for sponsorship reasons.
 It has previously been known as HTH GO Ligaen, Primo Tours Ligaen, Boxer Dameligaen, TOMS Ligaen and GuldBageren Ligaen.
-The current title holder is Team Esbjerg (2024).
+The current title holder is Team Esbjerg (2026).
 The European Handball Federation (EHF) ranks the Danish league 4th in the coefficients of leagues based on performances in European competitions over the past seasons.

+History

+Prior to 1964, Danish handball were organized into regional leagues, where the Danish Champion were decided in an end-of-season play-off between the four winners of the regional divisions.
+The championship in 1945 was cancelled due to the German occupation of Denmark.
+In 1961-62 the format was changed to 2 regional leagues, and in 1965-66 the first proper women's league was created.
+Just a year before, in 1964-65 European Cup, Handelsstandens Gymnastikforening had become the first Danish team to win the premier continental tournament.
+Later, both Viborg HK and Slagelse DT has won the tournament as well.

+From the 1998–99 season the Kvindeligaen was created and the 1st Division was relegated to being the second tier.

+In 1999, Viborg HK became the first Danish club to turn their first team into a stock-based corporation.

 Competition format

 The Kvindeligaen shares the season style with the men's league.
 It consists of 14 teams, each playing 26 regular season games.
 The eight best teams of the regular season advance to further games, where they are divided into two groups of four teams each.
 No. 1 and 2 from the regular season start with 2 points.
-No. 3 and 4 start with 1 point, while no. 5-8 start with no points.
+No. 3 and 4 start with 1 point, while no. 5–8 start with no points.
 After these six games the two top teams in each group will play semifinals.
 No. 1 from one group is up against no. 2 from the other.
 The winners will meet in finals, while the losers will play against each other for the bronze medal.
 Semifinals, finals, and bronze games are all played in best of 3.

 The lowest placed team of the regular season is directly relegated to the second-best division, and replaced by the winner of this.
 The teams finishing as 9, 10, 11, 12 and 13 are put in a group where they will play against each other.
 In the second-best division, the teams that end up 2nd and 3rd will play against each other in best of 3.
 The winner of those games will get to meet the lowest placed team from the 9-13 group from the top league, yet again in best of 3.
 The winner will get to play in the top league next season, while the loser plays in the second-best division.

 Seasons

-Current teams (2024/25)
+Current teams (2026/27)

-The fourteen teams of the 2023/24 season are:
+The fourteen teams of the 2026/27 season are: